Getting Started: Basic Personal Cybersecurity for Everyone (3 Easy Tips)

 Your passwords are the keys to your digital kingdom.

 Therefore, it is important to have strong (and unique) passwords.
-Weak passwords leave your digital kingdom open to invaders and raiders and other unpleasant entities you might not want inside your kingdom.
+Weak passwords leave your digital kingdom open to invaders and raiders and other unpleasant entities you might not want inside the great walls of your kingdom.

 Chances are if you are reading this, you may employ weak passwords.
 Even passwords you think are strong, may in fact be considered "weak."